Lynn Rosenthal: Advocacy

 After Rosenthal's White House service, she acted as the vice president for strategic partnerships for the National Domestic Violence Hotline.
 The hotline provides 24/7 access to resources and support specifically serving teen and young adult relationships.
 In other advocacy work, Rosenthal began working as the Director of Sexual and Gender-based Violence at the U.S. Department of Health and Human Services in 2022.
 Her responsibilities include leads the department to implement the National Plan to End Gender-based Violence.
 Since July 2024 as deputy assistant, Rosenthal oversees sexual and reproductive health services.
 The Office of Population Affairs that Rosenthal oversees provides services to advance health outcomes and adolescent health and wellbeing.

 Consulting

 As a consultant in Washington D.C., Rosenthal focuses on collecting knowledge and bringing innovation together to build movement-based organizations.
 Schools, government agencies, and services providers are the focus for Rosenthal's policy developments.
 Her goal is to improve responses to domestic violence and sexual assault and end the conditions allowing the violence to occur.

 Distinctions

 In 1999, the Florida Governor's Peace at Home Award was given to Rosenthal for her impact on the lives of abused women and children.
 In 2005, Doris Buffet's National Sunshine Lady Foundation distinguished Rosenthal to honor her contributions to the Violence Against Women Act.
-Additionally, Rosenthal was the first recipient the of the National Advocacy Award given by the Sheila Wellstone Institute in 2006.
+Additionally, Rosenthal was the first recipient of the National Advocacy Award given by the Sheila Wellstone Institute in 2006.
 In 2023, Rosenthal gave the opening welcome speech at the National Sexual Assault Conference.